-Lifen: Yeah, there’re so many new style of designs that fits modern aesthetic.
+Lifen: Yeah, there’re so many new styles of designs that fits the modern aesthetic.
 As mentioned, I sometimes wear them for daily outfits.
-The traditional Qipao were always worn with trousers.
+The traditional Qipao was always worn with trousers.
 In about 1930s, with the introduction of Western fashion, many people started replacing trousers with stockings.
-The side slits were re-purposed into aesthetic design reaching top of thigh to reflect new fashion trend.
-By the 1940s, trousers had completely fallen out of use, replaced by different type of hosiery.
+The side slits were re-purposed into aesthetic design reaching the top of thigh to reflect new fashion trend.
+By the 1940s, trousers had completely fallen out of use, replaced by different types of hosiery.
 This is just one example of the revolution of Qipao.

 Newhanfu: So nice to meet an expert.
 It’s a pity for us without you joining our team, you’re professional on Hanfu for sure.